 Most GTAs begin as undergraduate language teachers.
 New GTAs are usually assigned to a section of Russian 1101 (Elementary Russian I), so GTA training focuses on general pedagogical training and specific skills needed for elementary language instruction.
 (Note, however, that teaching assignments are ultimately determined by the needs of the department, the language skills of the GTA, and other factors.)

 The department requires graduate students to successfully complete the Foreign Language Graduate Teaching Associate Workshop prior to being allowed to serve as GTAs.
-The workshop is run by the Foreign Language Center at Ohio State, and jointly taught by the Language Program Coordinators from all of the modern language departments.
+The workshop is run by the Center for Languages, Literatures, and Cultures at Ohio State, and jointly taught by the Language Program Coordinators from all of the modern language departments.
 New Slavic GTAs interact with and learn alongside new GTAs from these departments.
 The Graduate Teaching Associate Workshop is held in the two weeks prior to the beginning of the school year.

 Graduate students must also enroll for Slavic 7801 (College Teaching of Slavic and East European Languages) during the first semester that they serve as GTAs, and fulfill other training requirements.
 Slavic 7801 introduces GTAs to the teaching practices within the department and acquaints them with the research behind these practices.
 The Language Programs Coordinator teaches this course and GTAs practice teaching and giving each other feedback on a regular basis throughout the semester.